lvyl9909/lvyl9909.github.io/_projects/mamba.md

 category: research
 ---

-The use of neural networks in process mining is not new and has been widely applied in areas such as predictive process monitoring.
-However, the application of neural networks in conformance checking has been underexplored.
-In this study, we propose an approximate conformance checking method MACC, which based on Mamba classifiers and Temporal Convolutional Networks (TCNs) that significantly improves the efficiency of fitness computation.
+The use of neural networks in process mining is not new, however, the application of neural networks in conformance checking has been underexplored.
+Mamba is a new 2024 state-space model that can achieve longer context memory than RNN, but is more efficient than Transformer, especially in scenarios where process structures are unknown and the system logs are large-scale.
+In this study, we propose an Mamba-based approximate conformance checking method MACC, which based on Mamba classifiers and Temporal Convolutional Networks (TCNs) that significantly improves the efficiency of fitness approximation.
 While maintaining fitness values that are almost identical to the actual values, our approach substantially reduces computation time.

 The proposed MACC method achieves approximate conformance checking through a two-stage training process: